Same Thing (EP): Critical reception

 Several critics described Same Thing as a new step or style for Hoshino (pictured in 2017).

 Same Thing was received positively by music critics in Japan, with many calling it a new style for Hoshino.
 By opening up to creating music with outsiders, Rockin'Ons Koike felt that Hoshino is led to a new self by his collaborators without over-reliance, revealing a "Gen Hoshino we didn't know".
 Asuka Nakamura at Tower Records Japan's Mikiki wrote that the collaborations felt natural – not as if Hoshino was awkwardly writing with unrelated artists – and thought the EP showcases it was the result of a fun development process.
 Noting the title track, she thought that Superorganism helping Hoshino discover motivation for music turned the EP into an emotional work, praising their song as an impactful track that made her unconsciously smile.
 Music journalist Imdkm for Rolling Stone Japan wrote that Same Thing is filled with a freshness that feels as if Hoshino reset his knowledge from his past albums, "painting himself in the colors" of the collaborators.
 Conversely, Real Sounds Mori said that it establishes a new style for Hoshino, but thought that it was too early to call it a "complete mode change" and expected that his new vision would be made clearer with the following works.
 The title track with Superorganism was named Best Collaboration at the 2020 Space Shower Music Awards, where Hoshino also won Best Influential Artist of the Year.

 By including the simplistic acoustic track "Watashi", Imdkm wrote that Hoshino turned the EP into a statement that indicates a restart of his career up until Pop Virus.
-Mori thought that the song examplified Hoshino's current philosophy on the EP, and Rockin'Ons Shinji Furukawa found it to be convey the "new Gen Hoshino" the most of all songs.
+Mori thought that the song exemplified Hoshino's current philosophy on the EP, and Rockin'Ons Shinji Furukawa found it to be convey the "new Gen Hoshino" the most of all songs.
 Fujisawara wrote that it does not feel as if Hoshino is singing about himself, rather collaborating with an artist named "himself".

 Critics complimented the musical and lyrical themes on the track listing.
 Nakamura wrote that the Western rap and pop reminiscent production made it one of the more likable works in Hoshino's discography, and believed it could earn an international audience since it was specifically not created with an international goal in mind.
 Koike called the composition excellent, noting the lively punk sound on "Same Thing", the soul chorus on "Sarashi-mono", and the guitar phrase partenered with Hoshino's falsetto on "Ain't Nobody Know".
 Ogawa, writing on the website of the Shibuya live house Liquidroom, called it a "disperse" collection of collaborations born from Hoshino's real-life relations, featuring a "rich sense of privacy" in its solitary sound, melodies, and lyrics.